Gary Moore: Other work

 In 1975, Moore joined progressive jazz fusion group Colosseum II, which was formed after the demise of bandleader Jon Hiseman's previous band Colosseum.
 Moore recorded three albums with the group, before leaving to join Thin Lizzy in 1978.
 While living in Los Angeles in 1979, Moore formed the band G-Force with Glenn Hughes and Mark Nauseef.
-However, Hughes was soon replaced by Willie Dee and Tony Newton due to his drinking problem.
+However, Hughes was soon fired due to his problems with substance abuse.
+The band then recruited singer Willie Dee and bassist Tony Newton.
 At the same time, Moore was also being courted to join Ozzy Osbourne's band.
-He declined, but G-Force helped Osbourne audition other musicians for his band.
-G-Force later released their self-titled debut album in 1980, and toured opening for Whitesnake.
+He declined and G-Force helped Osbourne audition other musicians for Osbourne's band.
+G-Force released their self-titled debut album in 1980 and toured opening for Whitesnake.
 Before the end of the year, however, the band broke up.

-Moore was then recruited to play guitar in Greg Lake's solo band.
+After G-Force, Moore was recruited to play guitar in Greg Lake's solo band.
 They recorded two studio albums together, 1981's Greg Lake and 1983's Manoeuvres, as well as the live album King Biscuit Flower Hour Presents Greg Lake in Concert, which was released in 1995.
-In 1982, Moore was considered for the guitarist position in Whitesnake, but vocalist David Coverdale opted not to recruit Moore as the band were in the process of severing ties with their management.
+In 1982, Moore was considered for the guitarist position in Whitesnake, but vocalist David Coverdale opted not to recruit Moore as the band was in the process of severing ties with their management.
 In 1987, Moore collaborated on the UK charity record "Let It Be", which was released under the group name Ferry Aid.

-From 1993 to 1994, Moore was a member of the short-lived power trio BBM ("Baker Bruce Moore"), which also featured Jack Bruce and Ginger Baker, both formerly of Cream.
+From 1993 to 1994, he was a member of the short-lived power trio BBM ("Baker Bruce Moore"), which also featured Jack Bruce and Ginger Baker, both formerly of Cream.
 After just one album and a European tour, the trio disbanded.
-The project was marred by personality clashes between members as well as "ear problems" Moore sustained during the tour.
-Moore later said of the band's break-up: "There were a lot of things within the band that would have made it impossible, long term.
+The project was marred by personality clashes between members as well as "ear problems" which Moore sustained during the tour.
+He later said of the band's break-up: "There were a lot of things within the band that would have made it impossible, long term.
 I think that politically Jack [Bruce] was used to having his own band, I was used to having my own band and so it was very difficult."
 In 2002, Moore collaborated with former Skunk Anansie bassist Cass Lewis and Primal Scream drummer Darrin Mooney in Scars, which released one album.
-Moore also performed on the One World Project charity single "Grief Never Grows Old", which was released in 2005.
+Moore performed on the One World Project charity single "Grief Never Grows Old", which was released in 2005.

-Over the course of his career, Moore played with several of other artists, including George Harrison, Dr. Strangely Strange, Andrew Lloyd Webber, Rod Argent, Gary Boyle, B.B.
+Over the course of his career, Moore played with many more artists including George Harrison, Dr. Strangely Strange, Andrew Lloyd Webber, Rod Argent, Gary Boyle, B.B.
 King, The Traveling Wilburys and The Beach Boys.